The following information is evidence to support the production of the new Local Plan.

 This topic paper discusses the issue of deprivation as it relates to the Broads Authority Executive Area.

-This study assesses certain settlements for the facilities and services they have access to.
+This Indices of Multiple Deprivation Study assesses certain settlements for the facilities and services they have access to.

 The Government requires Local Planning Authorities to base planning policies on up to date major hazards.
-The topic paper discusses different types of hazards and how they affect the Broads.
+The Major Hazards topic paper discusses different types of hazards and how they affect the Broads.

-This report assesses the vision, objectives and policies of the East Inshore and Offshore Marine Plans and how they compare with the proposals within the Local Plan.
+This East Inshore and East Offshore Marine Plans assessment report assesses the vision, objectives and policies of the East Inshore and Offshore Marine Plans and how they compare with the proposals within the Local Plan.

 Through the Preferred Options consultation we received a nomination for elderly care home development at this site.
-This report assesses the site for its suitability for development.
+This Thunder Lane Site Assessment report assesses the site for its suitability for development.

 Through the Preferred Options consultation we received a nomination for market residential development at this site.
-This report assesses the site for its suitability for development.
+This Tiedam Site Assessment report assesses the site for its suitability for development.

 Much of the Broads Authority Executive Area will not be able to have flood risk modelled until around 2021.
 This Position Statement provides detail on this.
 This joint position statement was agreed in July 2018 and replaces the May 2017 version.